 This introductory studio for the architecture major presents a fundamental approach to architectural design.
 Students are introduced to a vocabulary of architectural forms, treatises, and practices of traditional architectural representation.
 A series of small projects introduce the students to the elements of the science and art of building in a logical progression.
 The architectural language of this studio focuses on parsing the grammar of the antique forms of architecture in order to lay the groundwork for the students to engage in centuries-old dialogues-to speak to the past-in both their precedent studies and during their subsequent summer abroad.
-This course is for majors only.
-Prerequisites: ARCH-1410 and ARCH-1200.
+Prerequisites: ARCH-1200, ARCH-1410, and MATH-1300.
+ARCH major.
 Corequisite: ARCH-2201.